DrakePork/RoyalAsylumCore/README.md

-# Traitors
+# RoyalAsylum
-Minecraft Plugin for a server.
+Core plugin for RoyalAsylum.